Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 Even as Democrats have been bolstered by the high numbers of early voters, particularly in liberal-leaning areas where they have focused their efforts, many note that the gains come against a historical conservative lean of the state.

-“If you look at these numbers, you will see White and Black voters are voting at slightly higher rates,” said Michael Thurmond, the chief executive of Dekalb County and the first African American in modern Georgia history to win a statewide election (labor commissioner) without first being appointed to an office.
+“If you look at these numbers, you will see White and Black voters are voting at slightly higher rates,” said Michael Thurmond, the chief executive of DeKalb County and the first African American in modern Georgia history to win a statewide election (labor commissioner) without first being appointed to an office.
 “But about 70 to 75 percent of White voters are Republicans, and Republicans vote in higher numbers on Election Day, so it’s too early to draw any conclusions.”

 Thurmond also said the historic nature of the pair of Senate runoffs has Democrats not wanting to celebrate too early.
-The national stakes of the races mean they have seen unprecedented attention and nearly half a billion dollars in campaign cash is expected to flow into Georgia during the two months of the runoffs.
+The national stakes of the races mean they have seen unprecedented attention, and nearly half a billion dollars in campaign cash was expected to flow into Georgia during the two months of the runoffs.

-Georgia election officials, who have been beating back unfounded claims of fraud and malfeasance since the November election, say they’re prepared to be in the spotlight once again after the runoffs.
+Georgia election officials, who have been beating back unfounded claims of fraud and malfeasance since the November election, say they’re ready for attention once again after the runoffs.

 “All the counties in Georgia are in the spotlight right now, so we are all prepared for this as well as we can be,” Richard Barron, Fulton County’s elections director, said at a news conference Monday afternoon.